Mjolnir-MD/Mjolnir/README.md

 ### Goals

-1. Make it easy to implement new forcefield.
+1. Flexibility: To make it easy to implement new forcefields.
-2. Do everything that a user wants and nothing more than that.
+2. Reliability: To do everything that a user wants and nothing more than that.
-3. Be fast whenever possible without breaking the above goals.
+3. Efficiency: To be fast whenever possible without breaking the above goals.

 ## Build

-Testing code depends on Boost.unittest framework.
+Testing code depends on the Boost.unittest framework.
 If you want to run test codes, please install boost.

 ```sh